 Time from Melbourne: 30 minutes

-The striking basalt columns of the Organ Pipes are the main attraction, but the Tessellated Pavement and Rosette Rock (with spokes like a wheel) give this walk major bang for your buck.
+The striking basalt columns of the Organ Pipes are the main attraction of the Organ Pipes National Park, but the Tessellated Pavement and Rosette Rock (with spokes like a wheel) give this baby hike major bang for your buck.
+The paths here are steep so it’s a festival of mud after and during rain.
+Try to time your visit for a dry day that’s not too sunny as shade is limited.

 Distance: 3.8km loop